TM

 Canonical explanation of Transformation Mandala

 The body below carries the full conceptual articulation.
-Applied use remains a downstream bridge rather than the primary frame.
+Applied use remains downstream rather than the primary frame.

 Direct Answer#